geneontology/archive-reconstruction/README.md

 ## Example of files currently generated
 https://geneontology-tmp.s3.amazonaws.com/index.html#releases-2/

-Note: browsing of the S3 bucket is done using [aws-js-s3-explorer](https://github.com/awslabs/aws-js-s3-explorer)
+Note: browsing of the S3 bucket is inspired from [aws-js-s3-explorer](https://github.com/awslabs/aws-js-s3-explorer) but was remodeled to fit a canonical URL model and add the desired header / description.

 ## Requirements
 * requests python library: `pip install requests`